Andrei Kanchelskis: Post-playing career

 On 9 October 2018, Kanchelskis was appointed manager of the Uzbekistan Super League team Navbahor Namangan, replacing Ilkhom Muminjonov in the role.
 He signed a contract until the end of the 2018 season, and hired the experienced Russian coach Aleksei Belenkov as his assistant.
 He won his first game in charge, with midfielder Azizbek Turgunboev scoring the only goal in a 1–0 win against Buxoro.
 Navbahor finished third in the league as a result of a 1–0 win against rivals Bunyodkor on 21 November.
 In June 2019, Kanchelskis resigned from his role, citing the unsatisfactory results which had left the team situated in 4th place in the league, having earned 18 points from 12 games.
 However, in August, he was re-appointed manager of Navbahor, replacing Dejan Đurđević and signing a three-year contract.
 In August 2020, Kanchelskis confirmed he had tested positive for COVID-19; Navbahor and Kanchelskis requested for the football authorities to postpone the league due to members of the squad also contracting the virus, but were refused.
 He was released from hospital on 21 September, and the following week, he said he was still recovering slowly.
 In October 2020, with the team in 7th place in the league after 18 matches, Kanchelskis left Navbahor for a second time, on this occasion due to being unpaid for four months, and submitted an application to FIFA.
 In August 2021, FIFA ruled in favour of Kanchelskis, ordering Navbahor to pay $1.6 million plus interest.
 In November, four masked man approached Kanchelskis in a café and threatened to cripple him if he did not take a payment of $80,000.
 Navbahor released a statement saying that the charges levelled against them were "fictitious, provocative and offensive".

 In July 2023, Kanchelskis was appointed as general director of the Kazakh club Tobol.
 In November 2023, he left his position due to a conflict with the club owner.

 On 25 December 2023, Kanchelskis was appointed as Head Coach of Kyrgyz Premier League club Muras United on a one-year contract.

 Personal life

-Kanchelskis has a son, also named Andrei, who is a supporter of Everton, due to the fondness with which Everton fans remembered his father's short spell with the club.
+Kanchelskis has a son, also named Andrei, as well as a daughter, Eva.
+Andrei Jr is a supporter of Everton, due to the fondness with which Everton fans remembered his father's short spell with the club.
 In 1993, Kanchelskis' wife Inna suffered a miscarriage during their first pregnancy.